Admissions policy for September 2016 entry

 Please note: the policy set out below is for September 2016 entry.
-We have proposed changes to our admissions for September 2017 entry and have published our determined admissions arrangements here.
-We are currently waiting for the Office of the Schools Adjudicator's decision on whether we should proceed with our proposed changes and will publish our final agreed admissions policy as soon as that decision has been made.
+We have proposed changes to our admissions for September 2017 entry and have published our determined admissions arrangements for 2017-18 here.
+We are currently waiting for the Office of the Schools Adjudicator’s decision on whether we should proceed with our proposed changes and will publish our final agreed admissions policy as soon as that decision has been made.

 The Archer Academy is a publicly funded, co-educational, non-denominational, non-selective secondary school.

 Responsibility for the admission of pupils rests with the Archer Academy Trust.
 The administration of applications to the school is undertaken by Barnet Council, as part of the common application process for London schools.

 All applications for places at the school will be considered in line with the arrangements set out below.

 The Archer Academy’s admissions limit will be 150 places to Year 7 in 2016-17.

 Applications are made through your local authority’s admissions process, which all London boroughs use for secondary transfer.
 Applications should be made via the eAdmissions website, although if you require a paper application you can request one from your local authority.

 Your local authority will write to you about the process for applying for secondary schools, including the Archer Academy.

 Where no place is available the applicant will be advised and informed of their right to request an independent appeal.

 If your application is received after the closing date then your application will be viewed as late.
 Late applications will not be considered until all applications that were received on time have been processed.
 If there are exceptional reasons why your application is late, you should write explain this and provide supporting documents.